Tree-Based Methods

 Bootstrap Aggregation (Bagging)

-• particularly useful and frequently used in the context of decision trees
+• A general-purpose procedure to reduce the variance of predictions; but particularly useful (and frequently used) in the context of decision trees.

 Bagging: Illustration